 - have taken steps to make California your sole state of residence as of one year and a day before the first day of classes for the session you want to attend.

-If the student was born outside of the United States, they must have met the above mentioned requirements, along with BCIS documentation that is dated at least one year and one day before the first day of classes for the semester they plan to attend.
+If the student was born outside of the United States, they must have met the above mentioned requirements, along with USCIS documentation that is dated at least one year and one day before the first day of classes for the semester they plan to attend.

 If student is under 19 years of age, residency is derived from their parent or legal guardian.

 California non-residents who have graduated from a California high school may qualify for the non-resident tuition exemption.

 The college will make final determination of residency, but the burden of proof is on the student to demonstrate clearly, with proof, both physical presence in California and intent to establish California residence.

 Each student at the time of admission or readmission will be classified according to his/her legal residence.